Chenlonw/morgon.vim/README.md

 + customized your installation directory by setting `:let g:languagetool_jar='$HOME/Your/Installation/Directory/languagetool-commandline.jar'`
 + toggle in normal mode by `Shift+r`
 + stop in normal mode by `Shift+d`

+#### *UltiSnip*
+The UltiSnip is a very efficient to type your content with VIM.
+I use supertab to solve the conflicts with YouCompleteMe.
+It can be toggled by 'Tab' button.

 &nbsp;
 + Sometimes, the gvim cannot open due to the plugins.
 It may caused by the previous version of shell